rbouckaert/starbeast3/workshop/README.md

 We will use the bModelTest site model on each loci.
 This method will compare several nucleotide substitution models.

 **Step 2.6.** Open the Site Model tab.
-Select the ADORA3 partition, and then select 'BEAST Model test' from the dropdown.
+Select the ADORA3 partition, and then select `BEAST Model test` from the dropdown.
 Highlight all 3 genetic loci on the left hand side (shift + click) and select Clone from 'ADORA3', and then OK.
 We will leave the fossil partition as default.

 ![Selecting a substitution model](figs/fig2.png)

 By default, each loci will have its relative clock rate estimated and the organisms are diploid (ploidy=2).
-You can confirm these on the 'Gene Clock Model' and 'Gene ploidy' tabs.
+You can confirm these on the `Gene Clock Model` and `Gene ploidy` tabs.
 These parameters have no meaning in the case of the fossil partition.

 Now, we will estimate the molecular substitution rate of the species tree in units of substitutions per site per million years.
 We will also apply a relaxed clock model so that the clock rate can vary across lineages.

- **Step 2.7.** Open the 'Species Clock Model' tab and select 'Species Tree Relaxed Clock'.
-Tick the 'estimate' box next to 'Clock.rate' so that the clock rate is estimated.
+ **Step 2.7.** Open the `Species Clock Model` tab and select `Species Tree Relaxed Clock`.
+Tick the `estimate` box next to `Clock.rate` so that the clock rate is estimated.

 We need to select a prior for the molecular substitution rate.
 Chintalapati et al. 2020 estimated primates have around 1e-9 - 5e-9 mutations per site per year.
 This is equal to 0.001-0.005 mutations per site per million years.
 We will use this to inform a prior distribution on the clock rate: LogNormal(mean = 0.003, sd = 1).

- **Step 2.8.** Open the 'Priors' tab, and assign a LogNormal(M=0.0025, S=1) prior to 'SpeciesTreeRelaxedClockRate.Species'.
-Ensure that 'Mean in Real Space' is ticked.
+ **Step 2.8.** Open the `Priors` tab, and assign a LogNormal(M=0.0025, S=1) prior to `SpeciesTreeRelaxedClockRate.Species`.
+Ensure that `Mean in Real Space` is ticked.

 We will use the fossilised birth death (FBD) model as a tree prior.

- **Step 2.9.** Select the FBDModel as a Tree prior (at the top of the priors tab).
-Open the tree prior settings and disable the 'estimate' box next to Origin.
-Assign a LogNormal(M=1, S=3) prior to 'diversificationRateFBD.t:Species'.
-Ensure that 'Mean in Real Space' is ticked.
-We will also assume that the species extinction rate is slightly less than the speciation rate: assign a Beta(alpha=5, beta=1) prior to 'turnoverFBD.t:Species'.
+ **Step 2.9.** Select the `FBDModel` as a Tree prior (at the top of the priors tab).
+Open the tree prior settings and disable the `estimate` box next to Origin.
+Assign a LogNormal(M=1, S=3) prior to `diversificationRateFBD.t:Species`.
+Ensure that `Mean in Real Space` is ticked.
+We will also assume that the species extinction rate is slightly less than the speciation rate: assign a Beta(alpha=5, beta=1) prior to `turnoverFBD.t:Species`.

- **Step 2.10.** Assign an uninformed LogNormal(M=1, S=2) prior to 'popMean'.
-Ensure that 'Mean in Real Space' is ticked.
+ **Step 2.10.** Assign an uninformed LogNormal(M=1, S=2) prior to `popMean`.
+Ensure that `Mean in Real Space` is ticked.

 Lastly, we need to incorporate time calibration data.
 We will do this by estimating the heights of three fossils, which are leaves in the tree.
 Each fossil is associated with a prior distribution of ages, and is constrained within a separate clade in the tree.
 We will consider just three fossils in this tutorial, but for a longer list please see Pozzi et al. 2014.